jbarkie/betbot/README.md

 # BetBot

-BetBot is a sports betting application that allows users to view and analyze the latest NBA odds using machine learning.
+BetBot is a sports betting application that allows users to view and analyze the latest odds of games across the NBA, MLB, NFL, and NHL using machine learning.
 The application consists of a backend API built with Python and FastAPI, and a frontend client built with Angular.
 The project is still in development.

 ## Features

 - View the latest NBA games and odds
 - View the latest MLB games and odds
+- View the latest NFL games and odds
+- View the latest NHL games and odds
 - Odds analysis and betting suggestions via integration of machine learning algorithms

 ## Backend API